patrick-llgc/Learning-Deep-Learning/paper_notes/ur3d.md

 - Fully convolutional cascaded point regression
 	- 1st stage: regress the location of center point first
 	- 2nd stage: use [deformable convnet](https://arxiv.org/abs/1703.06211) framework to pool all related points and predict the residual location offset.
 - Postprocess to optimize 3D bbox according to predicted 9 keypoints and regressed physical size.
+This step uses projection loss and also residual loss with predicted size.

 #### Technical details
 - Losses